angelsl/ev3-source/docs/index.md

 1. Select 'Wi-Fi' and ensure it is powered on
 1. Select your network and connect to it.
 If your network is secured with a password, the EV3 will prompt you for one when you press 'Connect'

-If connecting to WiFi does not work for some reason, please ask for help, but you may also try the following:
+**Note:** NUS Wi-Fi may be having connection issues from time to time.
+If you see a "Status: Failed" message in the Wi-Fi menu entry for NUS_STU, try toggling the Wi-Fi off and on again.
+It may take multiple attempts at this.
+Alternatively, you may use a personal hotspot or other connection methods.

 > **Alternative connection methods**
+>
+> If connecting to WiFi does not work for some reason, please ask for help, but you may also try the following:
 >
 > The EV3 can also connect to your computer/phone over USB or Bluetooth.
 (The benefit of Bluetooth is, of course, that it is wireless, but it may be slightly less reliable.)
 >